Swathi38289/IoT-Smart-Energy-Monitor/README.md

-oT Smart Home Energy Monitor 💡
+IoT Smart Home Energy Monitor 💡
 A Node-RED project to simulate, monitor, and control household energy usage using a cloud-based MQTT loop.

 Features